Collaborating to make traumatic stress research data “FAIR”

-The FAIR Guiding Principles for scientific data stewardship state that data should be Findable, Accessible, Inter-operable, and Re-usable (FAIR).
-These principles are part of the growing movement toward more open and transparent science.
-Making traumatic stress research data more FAIR can promote better science, enhance understanding of trauma impact and recovery, and ultimately benefit trauma-exposed individuals and communities around the world.
-But to date most traumatic stress studies have not been designed with data preservation, sharing, or re-use in mind.
-Projects in this theme will create resources that can facilitate FAIR data across the field of traumatic stress studies.
+As part of the growing movement toward more open and transparent science, the FAIR Guiding Principles for scientific data stewardship state that data should be Findable, Accessible, Inter-operable, and Re-usable (FAIR).
+Making traumatic stress research data more FAIR promotes better science, enhances understanding of trauma impact and recovery, and ultimately benefits trauma-exposed individuals and communities around the world.
+Projects in this theme are creating resources to facilitate FAIR data across the field of traumatic stress studies.

 Indexing traumatic stress datasets and data resources around the world

 Can we make traumatic stress data more findable?
-This project will take a first step in that direction by indexing available data sets/data resources/collections of studies or resources about potentially traumatic experiences and consequences of those experiences, around the world.
+As a first step, we are indexing available data sets and data resources about potentially traumatic experiences and consequences of those experiences.
+Check out the FAIR Datasets index here.

-Describing traumatic stress studies and data via metadata and controlled vocabularies
+Describing and harmonizing traumatic stress studies and data

 Sustaining / expanding the Child Trauma Data Archives

 This project is supporting the sustainability and use of the Child Trauma Data Archives.
 These currently include the Prospective studies of Acute Child Trauma & Recovery (PACT/R) Data Archive - an established archive of over 30 prospective (non-intervention) studies, the Child Trauma Prevention and Treatment (CTPT) Data Archive - a new archive of child trauma intervention studies.

 ADULT TRAUMA TREATMENT

 Bringing data together to understand and improve trauma treatment